 Rivera said the commission would again look at Aguilar, his deputy and the new police inspector general.
 “Starting today they will be subjected to a rigorous re-evaluation process to show their suitability for the positions they hold,” he said.

-As Hernandez swore in his new police chief, local media reported that he said Aguilar was chosen “with the utmost confidence” and would lead “a National Police that becomes a role model for the region.”
+As Hernandez swore in his new police chief last week, local media reported that he said Aguilar was chosen “with the utmost confidence” and would lead “a National Police that becomes a role model for the region.”

 “We are in a process of transforming the National Police, with a huge investment of financial resources,” the president said.